 Extension in concession period resulted in long tail period which provides financial flexibility - BIAL received a confirmation letter from the MoCA, extending the term of the concession agreement for operating KIA, until May 24, 2068.
-The extension in concession period has resulted in a long tail period improving the company's financial flexibility and refinancing ability.
+The extension in concession period resulted in a long tail period improving the company's financial flexibility and refinancing ability.
 Further, no new airport can commence operations within an aerial distance of 150 km of the airport before the twenty-fifth anniversary of the airport opening date, which ends in 2033 supporting its credit profile.
-While a second airport in Bangalore is likely to come up post 2033, BIAL is likely to reach their saturation capacity by the time the new airport ramps up their operations.
+While a second airport in Bangalore is likely to come up post 2033, BIAL is expected to reach the saturation capacity by the time the new airport ramps up their operations.
 Further, the regulated nature of aeronautical revenues, which assures definitive return on regulatory asset base (RAB), will compensate for the lower passenger traffic by increasing the aeronautical tariffs, and limit the revenue risk in terms of cannibalisation of passenger traffic to a large extent, albeit with a delay.

-Cash flow ring-fencing and modest revenue sharing - The cash flow ring-fencing and the restrictive debt covenants for making any dividend payments supports BIAL's credit profile.
+Cash flow ring-fencing and modest revenue sharing - The cash flow ring-fencing and the restrictive debt covenants for making dividend payments supports BIAL's credit profile.
 The joint ownership of BIAL by the Airports Authority of India (AAI) and GoK, and the presence of nominees from both entities on the company's board lends comfort.
-Further, the strong parentage of BIAL, in the form of the Fairfax Group holding 64% in the entity, coupled with the long concession period provides it with strong financial flexibility.
-Nevertheless, no major support from Fairfax is being envisaged to BIAL, given its strong financial profile.
+Further, the strong parentage of BIAL, in the form of the Fairfax Group holding 74% in the entity, coupled with the long concession period provides it with strong financial flexibility.
 The modest revenue-sharing terms with the GoI is another comforting factor.